-LD LR PH WS SPONSOR TITLE SUMMARY СОММ FISCAL IMPA CT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 Technical amendment identified to also extend date for MeSHA review and report on % of affordability.
-Materials submitted by Maine Preseration 217 315 3/16 3/23 This bill provides an income tax deduction for: 1.
+LD LR PH WS SPONSOR TITLE SUMMARY СОММ FISCAL IMPA ACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 Technical amendment identified to also extend date for MeSHA review and report on % of affordability.
+Materials submitted by Maine Preseration 217 315 3/16 3/23 An Act To Make Contributions Made To Pay Off School Meal Debt Tax- deductible This bill provides an income tax deduction for: 1.
 An individual or a corporation that makes a contribution to a public or nonprofit private elementary or secondary school 2.
 To cover student school meal debt The deduction is NOT allowed if the person making the contribution is the parent of a student or a person otherwise obligated to cover the costs of a student MRS has concerns.
-ONTP 229 435 4/2 4/6 5/19 in the Maine Seed Capital Tax Credit Program This bill increases the annual cap on eligible investment in any one business eligible for the seed capital tax credit from \$2,000,000 to \$3,000,000 and the aggregate cap on eligible investment in any one eligible business from \$3,500,000 to \$6,000,000.
-CURRENT LAW: Applies to investments by both individuals and private venture capital funds Cap on aggregate investment in one business is \$3,500,000 and not more than \$2,000,000 in one year.
-4/6 Tabled for more information/OPEGA report A/27 Sponsor proposed amendment .
+ONTP 229 435 4/2 4/6 5/19 This bill increases the annual cap on eligible investment in any one business eligible for the seed capital tax credit from \$2,000,000 to \$3,000,000 and the aggregate cap on eligible investment in any one eligible business from \$3,500,000 to \$6,000,000.
+CURRENT LAW: Applies to investments by both individuals and private venture capital funds 1.
+Cap on aggregate investment in one business is \$3,500,000 and not more than \$2,000,000 in one year.
+4/6 Tabled for more information/OPEGA report4/27 Sponsor proposed amendment .
 Allows investments approved by FAME before 4/1/2020 to be eligible for previous higher cap.
-241 1198 3/18 3/25 5/25 - An Act To Support the Trades through a Tax Credit for Apprenticeship Programs This bill provides: income tax credit up to \$2,500 (based on % of hours worked during year) for an employer employing an apprentice participating in an apprenticeship program registered by the Maine Apprenticeship OTPA Preliminary MRS Admin. costs (one time): Revenue loss: million/year
+241 1198 3/18 3/25 5/25 , An Act To Support the Trades through a Tax Credit for Apprenticeship Programs This bill provides: 1. income tax credit 2. up to \$2,500 (based on % of hours worked during year) 3. for an employer employing an apprentice OTPA Preliminary MRS Admin. costs (one time) Revenue loss: million/year